Frankenstein (1931 film): Plot

 Henry collapses from exhaustion, and Elizabeth and Henry's father take him home.
-Henry is worried about the Monster, but Waldman reassures him that he will destroy it.
-While Henry is at home, recovered and preparing for his wedding, Waldman examines the Monster.
-As he prepares to vivisect it, the Monster strangles him.
-It escapes from the tower and wanders through the landscape, encountering a farmer's young daughter, Maria.
+There, he eventually recovers and prepares for his wedding, while Waldman examines the Monster.
+As he prepares to vivisect it, the Monster revives and strangles him.
+It escapes from the tower and wanders through the landscape, encountering a farmer's child, Maria.
 She asks him to play a game with her in which they toss flowers onto a lake.
-The Monster enjoys the game, but when the monster runs out of stock, thinking that Maria is one of the flowers to count, he throws her into the lake, where she drowns beneath the surface.
-The Monster runs away.
+The Monster enjoys the game, but when he runs out of flowers, he throws Maria into the lake, inadvertently drowning her.

 With preparations for the wedding completed, Henry is happy with Elizabeth.
 They are to marry as soon as Waldman arrives.
 Victor rushes in, saying that Waldman has been found strangled.
 Henry suspects the Monster.
 The Monster enters Elizabeth's room, causing her to scream.
 When the searchers arrive, they find Elizabeth in shock, then unconscious.
 The Monster has escaped.

 Maria's father arrives, carrying his drowned daughter's body.
 He says she was murdered, and the villagers form a lynch mob to capture the Monster.
 During the search, Henry is attacked by the Monster.
 The Monster knocks Henry unconscious and carries him to an old windmill.
 The peasants hear the creature carrying Henry and find it climbing to the top, dragging Henry with it.
 The Monster hurls the scientist to the ground.
 His fall is broken by the wooden blades of the windmill, saving his life.
-Some of the villagers bring him home while the rest of the mob set the windmill ablaze, with the Monster trapped inside with nowhere to escape.
+Some of the villagers bring him home while the rest of the mob set the windmill ablaze, with the Monster trapped inside.

 At Castle Frankenstein, Henry's father celebrates the wedding of his recovered son with a toast to a future grandchild.